iturner72/ai_nyt/README.md

 # AI NYT

-This is a project meant to conquer this bounty set by Bajajis: https://warpcast.com/balajis.eth/0x218b92a7.
+This is a project meant to conquer this bounty set by [Bajajis](https://warpcast.com/balajis.eth/0x218b92a7)

 ## Installation